bessinnica/Loc-markdig-azuredocs-test/articles/azure-functions/functions-bindings-storage-table.md

 ### Input - JavaScript example

-The following example shows a  table input binding in a *function.json* file and [JavaScript code] (functions-reference-node.md) that uses the binding.
+The following example shows a  table input binding in a <em>function.json</em> file and [JavaScript code](functions-reference-node.md) that uses the binding.
 The function uses a queue trigger to read a single table row.

 The *function.json* file specifies a `partitionKey` and a `rowKey`.
 The `rowKey` value "{queueTrigger}" indicates that the row key comes from the queue message string.